relational-algebra

 Definition

 Let be domains.
-A relation is a tuple based on the cartesian product of multiple, possibly identical, domains.
+A relation is a set of tuples based on the Cartesian product of multiple, possibly identical, domains.

 Example: